chaneyn/ESDA_CEE506/Syllabus/syllabus.md

 ## Fall 2019

 ## Course Information
 Lectures are on Tuesdays and Thursdays from 11:45 AM - 1:00 PM in Teer 106.
-Course website on Github (https://github.com/chaneyn/CEE690-02).
+Course website on GitHub (https://github.com/chaneyn/CEE690-02).
 Class announcements will be made via Sakai.

 ### Instructor
 Professor Nathaniel W. Chaney (Nate)